akinnaznuk/HFVI/README.md

 - Computes fuzzy weights and defuzzifies them for HFVI calculation.

 ### HFVI Calculation: HFVI_calculation.Rmd
 This script calculates the HFVI applied to a case study.
-It uses global and synthetic local data of a refugee camp setting (fictional refugee camp) as inputs to create individual indicator raster layers for subsequent spatial overlay using the HFVI equation with the FAHP weights obtained from `AHP_analysis.Rmd` and `FAHP_analysis.Rmd`.
+It uses global and synthetic local data of a refugee settlement setting (fictional refugee settlement) as inputs to create individual indicator raster layers for subsequent spatial overlay using the HFVI equation with the FAHP weights obtained from `AHP_analysis.Rmd` and `FAHP_analysis.Rmd`.
 Further spatial analysis (spatial autocorrelation and indicator correlation matrix) is performed,  followed by sensitivity and uncertainty analysis using the FAHP-OAT Method (with fuzzy ranges from `FAHP_analysis.Rmd`).
 Finally, the script generates visualizations of the HFVI and uncertainty maps.

 •	Reads processed indicator layers.